sagemath/sagewiki_to_gh-2022-10-10/Conda.md

                     echo --with-system-$pkg=force;               \
                 done)

-$ pip install --no-build-isolation -v -v -e pkgs/sage-conf pkgs/sage-setup
+$ pip install --no-build-isolation -v -v --editable pkgs/sage-conf pkgs/sage-setup

-$ pip install --no-build-isolation -v -v -e src
+$ pip install --no-build-isolation -v -v --editable src

 $ sage -c 'print(version())'
 SageMath version 9.6.beta5, Release Date: 2022-03-12
 }}}

+By using `pip install --editable`, the Sage library is installed in editable mode.
+This means that when you only edit Python files, there is no need to rebuild the library; it suffices to restart Sage.

+After editing any Cython files, rebuild by repeating the command
+{{{
+$ pip install --no-build-isolation -v -v --editable src }}}

 = Open Issues =